Alcidespb24/RAG/output.md

 # (d) Standard: Uses and disclosures of de-identified protected health information.

 (1) Uses and disclosures to create de-identified information.
-A covered entity may use protected health information to create information that
+A covered entity may use protected health information to create information that...

 78